Brewtarget/brewtarget/dev-doc/database.markdown

 Every get method now just returns the cached values.
 It is up to the setters and the loaders to make sure the cache is correct.

 ### Writing
 When writing a new value, we now have to update the cached value.
 This isn't hard, but it does raise a question.
 Do we update the cached value and then write to the database, or do we write to the database and then update the cache?
-For reasons I will explain in just a few lines, I decided to update the cache and then write the value.
+I decided to update the cache and then write the value.
 This does raise a remote possibility that we could have a value in cache that isn't in the database.
 Doing it the other way (write first, update cache second) would ensure that the database was always correct.

 This also massively increased the performance.
 Every write we used to make actually created two round trips to the database -- one to set the attribute, and the next to get the value we just set.

 ### Loading
-The initial database load is surprisingly hard for queries on the database.
+The initial database load requires a suprisingly large number of queries.
 This is an unexpected and really unfortunate side effect of our original decision to cache nothing.
 As quickly as I can describe it, we would first query the database for (say) all the recipes, then we would query the database for each recipe's name (needed for the trees), then query the database for the brewdate, then query the database for the style.
 Each time we had to display these again, it would be the same pattern.

-This resulted in thousands of redundant queries to the database.
+This resulted in thousands of queries to the database on my data.
 As soon as I had the caches in place, it quickly became apparent I could fix that issue.

 I modified the initial query in `Database::populateElements` to return all of the fields from the database.
 I created a new initializer for the BeerXMLElements that expected a `QSqlRecord` and it just copies the values from the `QSqlRecord` directly into the newly created object.
 This replaces four (or more) roundtrips to the database with one, and preloads the cache for us.